nbingo/nbingo.github.io/_pages/about.md

 While I enjoyed my formative research years in wet lab neuroscience, I am currently interested in theoretical computer science, specifically complexity theory, pseudorandomness, and combinatorics.
-My recent work is mainly on condensing from adversarial sources and lossless expansion in bipartite graphs, but who knows where my interests will take me in the future!
+My recent work is mainly on condensing from adversarial sources, lossless expansion in bipartite graphs, and coin flipping/leader election protocols, but who knows where my interests will take me in the future!